 EOS is a long-term investor and manages the Plan's assets with long-term objectives in mind.
 A primary element of the Plan's investment philosophy is to employ a diversification of assets as the best possible way to achieve its goals.
-The assets of the Plan are currently managed by investment managers, whom employ active and passive management strategies to take advantage of imbalances in the markets.
-The target asset allocation consists of 44% invested in a domestic equity index, 21% in international equity, 25% in fixed income and 10% in Real Estate.
+The assets of the Plan are currently managed by investment managers, who employ active and passive management strategies to take advantage of imbalances in the markets.
+The target asset allocation consists of 39% invested in a domestic equity index, 21% in non- US equity, 25% in fixed income, 5% in defensive equity and 10% in real estate.